Paul J. Sorg: Congress

-Later career
+Later life

 After leaving Congress, he allowed his name to be put in nomination for Governor of Ohio at the July 1897 Democratic convention, but withdrew his name during the second ballot.
 He allowed efforts toward nomination again for the 1899 election, but these came to nothing when he became ill.

 Sorg resumed his former tobacco business activities in Middletown, forming a Tobacco Trust with Lorillard and Liggett until he sold the business to Continental Tobacco Company for $4.5 million in 1898.
 With the proceeds, he purchased in 1899 a paper company that had been the first paper mill in Middletown but had subsequently gone through several hands.
 He renamed the company, the Paul A. Sorg Paper Co., for his son who became president of the firm.
 Paul J. Sorg continued his business career as president of a bank in which he had invested in 1891.
 He also had real estate and railroad interests.

 His saw a future for the bicycle industry in its earliest beginnings, and he may have even foreseen the great war of the nations which was to come only a few years after his death, for his development of the Miami Cycle Company included, first, the introduction of its wheeled productions into every market, and second, the manufacture of shells and shrapnel which were immediately in demand by the United States government.
 Fully realizing the vital necessity of railroads to the growth of a western community, he was the chief instrument in securing for Middletown a branch of the great Panhandle System, known as the M. and C. Railroad.
-He was the good genius of Middleton at critical periods.
+He was the good genius of Middletown at critical periods.
 When the Merchants' National Bank stood on the verge of failure, he purchased a controlling interest in its stocks and set the wheels in motion again, saving many depositors among his fellow townsmen from serious loss.
 He took charge of the affairs of the Middletown Gas Company at a critical period due to poor management, and brought it back to prosperity.

 He was appointed by Governor Asa S. Bushnell, a leader in trust-busting, to be a delegate to a national Conference on Trusts in 1899.
-The topic of discussion was to be "Trusts and Combinations, their uses and abuses—Railway, labor, industrial and commercial," a subject on which Sorg could be said to be an expert.
+The topic of discussion was to be "Trusts and Combinations, their uses and abuses—Railway, labor, industrial and commercial", a subject on which Sorg could be said to be an expert.

-Death
+Death and burial

-Paul John Sorg died in Middletown, Ohio, where he was interred in Woodside Cemetery.
+Sorg died in Middletown, Ohio, where he was interred in Woodside Cemetery.